neilsustc/neilsustc.github.io/_posts/2017-03-25-feature-selection.md

 But how?

-There are 2 different ways,
+There are several different ways based on whether they evaluate the "goodness" of features *individually* or *through feature subsets*

-- variable ranking
+- feature weighting
-- variable subset selection
+- feature subset search

-The first method is to evaluate the features *individually* and then select the good ones (usually using a threshold).

-As for another method, we directly *search* through possible subsets (obviously, brute-force searching through all the $ 2^N $ subsets will not work as $ N $ the number of features grows)
+- others

-## Variable Ranking
+## Feature weighting

-Ranking criterion:
+After assigning weight to each feature, we can select by setting a threshold, AKA **filter methods**.

 ### Correlation Criteria